 Nothing screams western entertainment quite like a rodeo in Jackson, WY.
 If you’ve never been to a wild and wooly rodeo before, you’re in for a real treat.
 While the Jackson Hole Rodeo is a bit cheesy, it’s fun for both locals and tourists alike and truly shows you the real deal when it comes to ridin’ a buckin’ bronco, barrel racin’ or cattle ropin’.
 Grab a beverage, some popcorn and a cowboy hat, get your cheer on and start rootin’ for your favorite cowboy (or clown).
 In no time, you’ll find yourself hootin’ and hollerin’ with the rest of the crowd!

-While only our Yellowstone itinerary features an entire early morning (yes, you’ll be up at 4:00 AM) dedicated to wildlife viewing, there’s a high chance on any of these three itineraries that you’ll spot grizzly or black bears, wolves, coyotes, foxes, deer, elk, pronghorn, moose, bison, bald eagles, osprey, and much more!
+While only our Yellowstone vacation features an entire early morning (yes, you’ll be up at 4:00 AM) dedicated to wildlife viewing, there’s a high chance on any of these three itineraries that you’ll spot grizzly or black bears, wolves, coyotes, foxes, deer, elk, pronghorn, moose, bison, bald eagles, osprey, and much more!
 Both Yellowstone and Grand Teton National Parks (and the entire 20 million acre Greater Yellowstone Ecosystem!) are meccas for wildlife watching.
 Your best chances to spot your favorite animals are at dawn and dusk when the wildlife are most active, but there’s also a lot of luck involved and if you keep a watchful eye out at all times (when pedaling your bike, hiking or riding in the van) there’s a good chance you’ll spot some pretty neat animals!

 There are opportunities to swim, soak or even polar bear plunge into cold mountain lakes on all three of these itineraries.
-Our Yellowstone and Montana itineraries both end on a high note at Chico Hot Springs Resort, which features two large pools, ideal for playing and soaking.
+Our Yellowstone and Montana vacations both end on a high note at Chico Hot Springs Resort, which features two large pools, ideal for playing and soaking.
 Our Wyoming itinerary features outdoor heated pools at both Jackson Lake Lodge and Rustic Inn -perfect for the kiddos.
 On the Yellowstone trip, a highlight is soaking in the Boiling River, a short stretch of the Gardner River in which hot water from Mammoth Hot Springs pours in from the banks.
 Try to find a spot where it’s not too hot and it’s not too cold – it’s challenging but fun!
 Rafting on the Snake and Yellowstone Rivers both offer swimming opportunities raft-side.
 If you’re really brave, jump into the frigid waters of Beehive Lake (Montana), Lake Yellowstone (Yellowstone) or Jackson Lake (Wyoming)!

-If you’ve read through this entire blog, chances are you’re now an expert on the differences between our Yellowstone, Montana and Yellowstone-Tetons itineraries (congratulations!)
+If you’ve read through this entire blog, chances are you’re now an expert on the differences between our Yellowstone, Montana, and Yellowstone-Tetons itineraries (congratulations!)
 While each of these itineraries feature their own special routes, lodging, restaurants and activities, you’ll find the perfect trip for your family with the help of your Austin Adventures adventure travel consultant.
 Don’t forget that if you don’t find the perfect lodging or activities, it’s easy to customize a trip or add on activities like ziplining or flyfishing right in your host city.
 Just call the experts, we’ll help you create your perfect adventure vacation!